When a user creates an account in built-in key management mode, SDS Encryption Portal generates the following keys:

 - The password key derived from a password hash (gray key in the diagram).

-An SDS for C&M user (Alice in the diagram) has a public key stored on the SDMC server, which all users of the corporate account can access.
+An SDS Encryption Portal user (Alice in the diagram) has a public key stored in the SDS cloud service, which all users of the corporate account can access.
 The public key makes it possible for these users to protect files for Alice.
-This is the only key saved in plaintext on SDMC because it does not contain any sensitive information and is therefore not confidential.
+This is the only key saved in plaintext because it does not contain any sensitive information and is therefore not confidential.

 Alice needs her private key to read files that were protected for her.
 This key is wrapped with an intermediate asymmetric key, which is itself wrapped with the master key.
 As for the master key, it is wrapped in two ways:

 - With Alice’s password key, which only she knows (gray padlock in the diagram),